 Commissioner Brown stated that this was on the agenda regarding a resolution related to a Georgia Department of Transportation (GDOT) project for doing extensive changes to McDonough Road.
 He stated that there were years of discussion regarding the potential negative impacts to various parts of the county's infrastructure and traffic implications.
-He stated that the Board voted to take the resolution and give to the Transportation Committee (TC) and have them either agree with the language or offer alternative language.
+He stated that the Board voted to take the resolution and give it to the Transportation Committee (TC) to either agree with the language or offer alternative language.

 Vice Chairman Ognio stated that the TC members did not want the county to keep maintaining the road and did not want to send "negative light" to GDOT regarding the project.
 He stated that the problem was that no one knew why the project was pushed back.
-He stated that the letter that was received from GDOT was sent to Clayton County and Fayette County and if the Board wanted to move forward, the county would need to send a resolution supporting the project and to committed funding to the project
+He stated that the letter that was received from GDOT was sent to Clayton County and Fayette County and if the Board wanted to move forward, the county would need to send a resolution supporting the project and to commit funding to the project.
+He stated that the county had committed funding since 1994 by maintaining the road.
+He stated that he wished GDOT would have come and met with the Board because he would like to know if GDOT was going to address the issues with public works and the parks situation.
+He stated that he was on the fence with approval.
+He stated that he understood that GDOT thought they had approval from 1994 to move forward and he could see them getting agitated because the Board of Commissioners changed every few years, but the project was already in motion.
+He stated that he was not sure where to go from here.
+He stated that the TC recommended moving forward and finding funds.